 Should You Buy the Keyfit 35?

 Once upon a time, we thought we loved the Chicco Keyfit 30, but then along came the Keyfit 35.
 Fickle friends?
 We might be, but you'll forgive us given all the Keyfit 35 brings to the table.
 The Keyfit 35 is definitely a seat we would recommend to a friend, and we have.
 We think there is much to love about this seat with better crash test results and the easiest installation for LATCH in the group.
-It is also reasonably priced and compatible with almost all of our favorite strollers (assuming they accept infant car seats with adapters).
+It is also reasonably priced and compatible with a variety of different strollers (assuming they accept infant car seats with adapters).

 What Other Infant Car Seat Should You Consider?